Colusa City Council continues agenda items up for consideration that would add city staff positions

 “When this was put together last week city hall was open and my big concern moving forward with this was that it was intended to be a public meeting,” said Cain during the council meeting.
 “I look forward to having a public meeting on this subject.”

-According to Hill, the items will be presented before council at a later date.
+According to Hill, the items will be agendized and presented before council at a later date.

 “It was abolished but I’m trying to bring it back,” said Cain.